 We recognize that no individual is completely free from all forms of bias and prejudice.
-Nonetheless, faculty and graduate students in psychology training programs are expected to be committed to the social values of respect for diversity, inclusion, and equity.
+Nonetheless, faculty and graduate students in psychology training programs are expected to be committed to the social values of respect for diversity, inclusion, and equity, and to not knowingly participate in or condone activities based on prejudices.
 Further, faculty and graduate students are expected to be committed to critical thinking and the process of self-reflection so that prejudices or biases (and the assumptions on which they are based) may be evaluated in the light of available scientific data, standards of the profession, and traditions of cooperation and mutual respect.
-Thus, faculty and graduate students demonstrate a willingness to examine their own attitudes, assumptions, behaviors, and values and to learn to work effectively with "cultural, individual, and role differences including those based on age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status" (APA Ethics Code, 2010, Principle E).
+Thus, faculty and graduate students demonstrate a willingness to examine their own attitudes, assumptions, behaviors, and values and to learn to work effectively with "cultural, individual, and role differences, including those based on age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status, and consider these factors when working with members of such groups."
+(APA Ethics Code, 2017, Principle E).